thrally969/gloop/README.md

 **Living Block**.
 There is a one-room school building, a grocery store, a church, a shotgun house and a doctor's office.

 Old Alabama Town was developed and administered by the Landmarks Foundation of Montgomery, a non-profit corporation that came to life in 1967.

+## Civil Rights Memorial

+Civil Rights Memorial in Montgomery, Alabama is a monument to 40 victims of the struggle for equality between 1954 and 1968.

+The memorial was designed by Maya Lin and inaugurated in 1989.
+It is a circular black granite table on which the names and dates of death of 40 people are indicated.

+The Civil Rights Memorial Center is located next to the memorial.
+It features expositions, a 56-seat theater, a classroom for educational events and an interactive tolerance wall.

+The memorial is open to the public 24 hours a day and seven days a week.
+There is a small fee for adults, and children are accepted free of charge.